-Numbers are best used for local, two-way communication, for receiving SMS from local mobiles rather than internationally.
+Numbers are best used for local, two-way communication and for receiving SMS from local mobiles rather than internationally.

 SMS vs. Voice Numbers

-If the Number in your account is neither Voice- nor SMS-enabled, you’ll need to purchase another number with that functionality.
+If a Number you have is neither Voice nor SMS-enabled, you’ll need to purchase another number in order to have that functionality.

 American and Canadian Numbers have a daily limit of 500 SMS per day, and 1 SMS per second.